-Fall Out Boy Release “Young And Menace,” Fans React On Twitter
+Fall Out Boy Releases ‘Young And Menace,’ Fans React On Twitter

 — Fall Out Boy (@falloutboy) April 27, 2017

-If you were expecting the new music to sound s bit more like the older music from Fall Out Boy, it doesn’t.
+If you were expecting the new music to sound a bit more like the older music from Fall Out Boy, it doesn’t.
 The beginning of “Young and Menace” shows off Patrick Stumps vocals and as it builds, you get some weirder vocals tossed in.
 You know when you speed up a song and it has that chipmunk sound to it?
 You’ll hear some of that in the song.

 Fall Out Boy Fans React on Twitter